alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *marzo 2025*  --  "The problem is the machine has a hundred and fifty million, million, million ways of doing it, according to how you set these three rotors, and how you connect these plugs."
+Current SARI version: *abril 2025*  --  "Are you an effective team?"

 -----------------